 - Constructional requirements, prescribing how the thing is constructed and what information it uses.

 - Management requirements, prescribing how the thing is managed.

-Each category is applicable to the Business, Application and Infrastructure elements, creating nine groups of requirements.
+Each of these three category is applicable to the Business, Application and Infrastructure elements, together creating nine groups of requirements.

-As architects we can directly support these three categories of requirements with nine groups of principles that are related to the business, application and infrastructure goals or strategies.
+As architects we can directly support these requirements with nine groups of architecture principles that are related to the business, application and infrastructure goals or strategies.

 The map also shows the need for creating business construction requirements.
 These describe (or prescribe) how the business processes work and how they are constructed.
 Who are the stakeholders that are relevant in these processes.
 This is tremendously advantageous for the suppliers that deliver the SaaS application as it gives insight of what services their application should deliver to whom, in what business.
 Essential for being able to determine if your application may fit the expectations of the users.